-The Pixel 2 and Pixel 2 XL have been out for eight months now, so we're almost due another round of premium smartphones from Google, which we're assuming are going to be called the Pixel 3 and the Pixel 3 XL.
+With the Pixel 2 and Pixel 2 XL approaching their one year anniversary, we're almost due another round of premium smartphones from Google, which we're assuming are going to be called the Pixel 3 and the Pixel 3 XL.

 Despite some screen issues, the verdict seems to be that the 2017 Pixels were a solid step forward from the 2016 Pixels, which themselves were pretty decent smartphones.
 With contenders like the Samsung Galaxy S9 around though, Google knows it needs to keep innovating.